Thithikkudhe: Production

-Before the release of his debut film Aasai Aasaiyai (2002), Choudary planned Jiiva's second film as actor as he wanted his son to gain more experience acting in home productions before he does films for outside production companies.
-Choudary decided to remake Telugu film Manasantha Nuvve in Tamil after he was impressed with the film while he was on a trip to Tirupathi and bought the remake rights.
-The film marked the directorial debut of Brinda Sarathy who earlier worked as dialogue writer for Aanandham (2001) and assisted N. Linguswamy thus becoming the 26th director to be introduced by Super Good films.
+Before the release of his debut film Aasai Aasaiyai (2003), Choudary planned Jiiva's second film as actor as he wanted his son to gain more experience acting in home productions before he does films for outside production companies.
+Choudary decided to remake the Telugu film Manasantha Nuvve (2001) in Tamil after he was impressed with the film while he was on a trip to Tirupathi and bought the remake rights.
+The film marked the directorial debut of Brinda Sarathy who earlier worked as dialogue writer for Aanandham (2001) and assisted N. Lingusamy thus becoming the 26th director to be introduced by Super Good films.
 Trisha was initially approached to feature in the film, but the role was later handed to Sridevi Vijaykumar.
-The filming was held at places like Tenkasi and Chennai while a song was shot at Switzerland.
+The filming was held at places like Tenkasi and Chennai while a song ("Mainave Mainave") was shot at Switzerland.

 Soundtrack

 The soundtrack was composed by Vidyasagar, and lyrics written by Vairamuthu.
 "Mainave Mainave" was a reused version of the composer's own Malayalam song "Kannadi Koodum" from Pranayavarnangal.
 The song "Silendra Theepori Ondru" was reused in the Telugu movie Love Today as "Cheppave".